tdwg/process/review_manager.md

 - Accept submission (as is), which would be rare,
 - Revisions required (which would be the norm),
-- Resubmit for a new review (rare) or
+- Resubmit for a new Review (rare) or
 - Decline submission (even rarer).

 | [See issue #4](https://github.com/tdwg/process/issues/4) public review comments & [issue #5](https://github.com/tdwg/process/issues/5) tracking system |
 | :--- |
 | *(Consider recommendations here for options for tracking comments.)* |

 Inform the Author what if any steps need to be taken before seeking approval from the Executive Committee to advance the submission to Public Review.
-The Review Manager may need to export the expert Reviews into a format that maintains Reviewer anonymity to the Author.
-You may wish to combine all salient parts of Reviews into a single document for the Author.
+The Review Manager must export the expert Reviews into a format that maintains Reviewer anonymity to the Author.
+The Review manager may wish to combine all salient parts of Reviews into a single document before presented to the Author.

 Subsequent Public Reviews (by the engaged expert Reviewers) is usual.